Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/PSP721/Extensions/psp721burnable.md

 impl PSP721Burnable for MyPSP721 {}
 ```

 And that's it!
-Your `PSP721` is now extended by the `PSP721Burnable` extension and ready to use it's functions!
+Your `PSP721` is now extended by the `PSP721Burnable` extension and ready to use its functions!